 During the Labor Day holiday period, we typically see an increase in impaired driving deaths — and that's why you'll likely see more law enforcement on the roads as part of If You Feel Different You Drive Different, Drive High - Get a DUI.
 The campaign, which runs from August 18-September 6, aims to educate people about the dangers and consequences of drug-impaired driving.

-- Plan a safe and sober ride home before drinking alcohol.
+- Plan a safe and sober ride home ahead of time.

-- Know someone who has ingested an impairing substance?
-Do not let them get behind the wheel.
+- If you have smoked or ingested an impairing substance, do not drive.
+If you know someone who is impaired, don't let them get behind the wheel.

-- If you’re hosting a party, make sure everyone has a sober ride home.
+- If you’re hosting a gathering, make sure all your guests have a sober ride home.